-The 2019 Rock Concert saw young rock musicians wow a packed Hammond Theatre as Lower Sixth pupil Josh Bartholomew reports:
+The 2019 Spring Rock Concert saw young rock musicians wow a packed Hammond Theatre as Fifth Year pupil Josh Bartholomew reports:

-The traditionally excellent Junior Rock Band began the night with a brilliant performance of rock classics – Red Hot Chili Peppers’ ‘Dani California’, and ‘Uprising’ by Muse.
-Keeping up the standard and illustrating that young musicians coming through the School seem to improve year upon year.
-Papercut’s rendition of ‘Feel It Still’ and Analogue Slumber’s ‘Façade’ were massive hits with the appreciative audience..
+The traditionally excellent Junior Rock Band opened the night with a performance of rock classics ‘Dani California by the Red Hot Chili Peppers and ‘Uprising’ by Muse.
+Maintaining the standard and illustrating how young musicians coming through the School improve year upon year, Papercut’s rendition of ‘Feel It Still’ and Analogue Slumber’s ‘Façade’ were massive hits with the appreciative audience.

-Original numbers were a theme throughout the night, with Fourth Year Tom Wykes performing ‘Figure it Out,’ while ‘Home’ will be released by What Happens Next, made up of boys from Fourth and Fifth years, as an EP next week.
+Original numbers were a theme throughout the night: Fourth Year Tom Wykes performed ‘Figure it Out,’ while ‘Home’ by Fourth and Fifth year group What Happens Next will be released as an EP next week.

 The second half of the evening saw the School’s senior musicians take to the stage, with Tobias Droy performing an iconic version of Tom Misch’s ‘Man Like You’ , and the Lower Sixth band, Avenue, carrying out the second Kings of Leon number of the night, ‘Temple’.